Phase diagram for a single flexible Stockmayer polymer at zero field: Results and discussion

-Although we just focus on the behaviour of a single chain, the number of parameters involved to explore the full phase diagram is large.
-Therefore, in order to get a first sketch on a section of the the phase diagram, we have chosen to focus on a specific case with a fixed number of beads $N=100$.
+Although we just focus on the behaviour of a single chain, the number of parameters involved to explore the full phase diagram of a Stockmayer polymer is large.
+Therefore, in order to get a first sketch on the phase diagram, we have chosen to focus in the case of a polymer with a fixed number of beads $N=100$.
 In addition, all beads are assumed to have the same magnetic moment $\mu^2=5$ and share the same $LJ$ energy parameter $\epsilon$.
 In this first approach no external magnetic field is present.
 The phase diagram will be studied as a function of two parameters: $\eta$, that is controlled modifying the value of $\epsilon$ while keeping $\mu$ fixed, and the temperature $T$.
-The range of values explored for the parameter $\eta$ is $\eta \in [0,0.2]$. $\eta=0$ corresponds to the case in which particles do only exhibit sterical repulsion between their cores and no effective attractive LJ interaction exist among them (non-sticky filaments).
-This case is quite common when magnetic particles are sterically stabilised against flocculation, as is the case of ferrofluids\cite{2002-odenbach}.
-The range of temperatures sampled is $T\in [0.27,5]$, where the upper boundary $T=5$ has been chosen because the most interesting features were found to occur well below such value in all cases.
-The relative strength of the magnetic to the thermal energy, is usually expressed in terms of the dipolar coupling parameter $\lambda$, which is defined as half of the ratio of the magnetic energy of two dipoles in close contact and in a nose-tail alignment to the thermal energy, \ie $\lambda=\mu^2 / (T r_{bond}^3)$.
-Thus, the value of the effective dipolar coupling parameter for the systems under study ranges in $\lambda \in (0.6, ~20)$, being $\lambda \approx 10$ for $T=0.5$, and $\lambda \approx 1$ for $T=3.5$.
-Nonetheless, even at $T=5$ the thermal motion is still not powerful enough as to completely overcome the magnetic interactions: the main structural observables of the chain have values still far from those corresponding to an ideal self avoiding random walk that is the behaviour one could expect in the limit $T \rightarrow \infty$.
-Nonetheless, once the chain is in a extended open state, we do not expect any other relevant change to happen by raising $T$.
+The range of values explored for the parameter $\eta$ is $\eta \in [0,0.2]$, where $\eta=0$ corresponds to the case of non-sticky chains explored in previous studies \cite{2011-sanchez,2013-sanchez}.
+The range of temperatures sampled is $T\in [0.27,5]$, where the upper boundary $T=5$ has been chosen because the most interesting features were found in all cases to occur well below such value.
+It is worth to remark that the value of the parameters chosen for the simulations correspond to values close to those one can expect in experiments, thus, for instance, the relative strength of the magnetic forces involved compared to the thermal fluctuations coincide with that corresponding to ferrofluid particles made of magnetite with $\sigma_e \sim 20-25nm$.